A Very Brief History of Linear Algebra Subroutines (Linear Regression II)

 The Man from the Patent Office

 Prior to 2002, Kazushige Goto worked in the Japanese Patent Office.
 While he was there, he developed a knack for tinkering with the subroutines on computers to improve bottlenecks.
 I say this, of course, in the same sense that Babe Ruth developed a knack for hitting home runs.
-From a :
+From a 2005 New York Times profile :

 “To help in his work, Mr. Goto purchased a Digital Equipment workstation based on the Alpha microprocessor in 1994 to perform a simulation.
 But when it arrived he could not understand why it was performing so slowly.
 So he explored the Alpha’s design to see where the performance bottlenecks were.